Umiko56/Chip8-Emu/README.md

 # Chip8-Emu
 A VERY simple Chip8 emulator
-It's totally useless but we love that (I personnaly do).
+It's totally useless but we love that (I personally do).

 ## Dependencies
 `libsdl2`